 Crowds dropped off drastically for a while.
 Then the word got out that you could go to a No Nonsense gig and not get hassled by a coconut head and crowds swelled in hometown Melbourne until the first seven rows at their shows were filled with suburban girls.

-After a year and a half as purely a live band, No Nonsense ventured into the studio, emerging with their first EP, Utter Nonsense.
+Somewhere along the line, No Nonsense started listening to pop music and Ska became outdated for them.
+After a year and a half as purely a live band, they ventured into the studio, emerging with their first EP, Utter Nonsense.
 The EP (although admittedly of poor quality) sold out all stocks.

 Eventually giving up their day jobs and turning pro, the band released their first “proper” EP, A Round Tuit, featuring two of their own compositions and a version of the theme from the 1970s Hawaii Five-O TV series.